abcsds/OnlineBCI/README.md

 4. ERD/S maps and PSD visualization.

 ### Classification
-An sLDA is used to classify the two classes.
+An sLDA is used to classify the two mental states.

 PSD `window_size = fs` overlap of 50%
 Results in DB (`20*log10*(x)`)